stemangiola/tidyHeatmap/README.md

 tidyHeatmap
 ================

+Tidy heatmap.
 This package is a tidy wrapper of the package [ComplexHeatmap](https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html).
 The goal of this package is to interface a tidy data frame with this powerful tool.